gt-crnch/crnch-summit-2024/student_poster_session/crnch_summit_poster_session_instructions.md

 # CRNCH Summit Poster Session - 2024

 The CRNCH Summit will take place in person in the Tech Square Research Building on February 8th and 9th.
-The poster session will run during lunch on February 8th from 12 PM to 1:15 PM, and posters will be up all day Thursday.
+The poster session will run during the afternoon on February 8th from 4:40 to 6 PM, and posters will be up all day Thursday.
 We also plan to feature poster PDFs on our digital site for those of you who give us permission to do so.

 ## Poster Submission Instructions
 The CRNCH Summit Poster template can be found under OneDrive [at this link](https://gtvault.sharepoint.com/:p:/s/CRNCH-Administrative/EVOhA6AN6DhNm7YT5QBKVwoB4x-D1TY95sokB6Pg04IWsw?e=Y2DWK5).
 You may need to log in with your GT account.